Quansight/Quansight-website/apps/labs/posts/blas-lapack-packaging.md

 Again, there are some minor implementation differences between distributions.
-In Fedora, packages are built and linked directly to FlexiBLAS, while Gentoo is considering using a layer of wrappers for backwards compatibility.
+In Fedora, packages are built and linked directly to FlexiBLAS, while Gentoo is experimenting with using a layer of wrappers for backwards compatibility.

 ## Summary